Orso-bit/Football_Manager/Football_Manager/README.md

 - **User Notification and Date Picker Support 📅**
   Pick a date and time for your match and receive a notification reminder.

+- **Teams Balance ⚖️**
+  Checks if the two teams are matched based on players’ performance stats

 ## ⚙️ Requirements